James-E-Jackson/Periodic-Tables/README.md

 # James Jackson - Periodic Tables

-This is my final project with Thinkful, it was created with React, Express, PostgreSQL, and Node.js.
-Periodic tables mimics some of the functionality of a restaurant's POS, allowing the user to create, edit, seat, and search for reservations as well as creating, monitoring, and updating tables and their occupancy status.
+This is my final project with Thinkful.
+Periodic Tables mimics some of the functionality of a restaurant's POS, allowing the user to create, edit, seat, and search for reservations as well as creating, monitoring, and updating tables and their occupancy status.

 # Front End - React